 Development: What qualities do you look for when hiring senior staff?

-Development: What economic or market indicators do you follow on a regular basis to keep up with the industry?
+Development: What economic or market indicators do you track on a regular basis to keep up with the industry?

-Development: Over the next 18 months, what challenges and/or opportunities do you see for the commercial real estate industry?
+Development: Over the next 18 months, what challenges and opportunities do you see for the commercial real estate development industry?

 Development: How has the industry changed during your career?

-Development: What are the most valuable lessons you have learned over the course of your career?
+Development: What is the most valuable lesson you’ve learned over the course of your real estate career?